-And those numbers don’t include the non-holiday expenses you’ll incur in the weeks leading up to the holidays.
 The good news is you can keep your spending small with the right shopping plan.
-Here are 50 relatively painless money-saving tips to prepare you for holiday shopping.
+Here are 40 relatively painless money-saving tips to prepare you for holiday shopping.

 1. Divide and Conquer

-Before you do anything, you need to come up with a plan to allocate your finances in the best way.
+Before you do anything, you need to come up with a plan to allocate your finances in the most cost-effective way.

 “Determine how much you’ll spend during the holidays, and divide it by how many weeks you have left,” said Michelle Schroeder of MakingSenseofCents.
 “Then, save that amount each week.
 It’ll make saving money for the holidays sting a little less.”